 - Does your department require prevailing counsel to submit a draft order to opposing counsel for review?
 Yes

 - Does your department impose a period of time for opposing counsel to review and return an Order?
 Yes.

 - Reasonable period of time for opposing counsel to review and return an Order?
 7-10 days

 - The desired method for resolving disputes regarding proposed orders?
 Submit Order with explanatory letter for chambers review with courtesy copy to opposing counsel.

 - District Court Department does not entertain dueling orders.
 If attorneys submit dueling orders, we discard both orders and prepare the order ourselves.
 If an attorney refuses to sign an order, the submitting attorney can provide their order without opposing counsel's signature.
 However, the attorney must provide proof that they sent the order to opposing counsel and gave them seven days to review and sign off on the order.
 Then if the order matches the minutes it will be signed.
 If not, the clerk will send back with instructions on what needs to be addressed prior to the judge signing the order.

 - District Court Department L does not require an original on orders.
 Orders can be faxed, emailed, or dropped off to the department but attorneys need to pick one method so we don't receive duplicates.
-Electronic signatures, are not favored however are accepted where they appear valid.
+Electronic signatures are not favored; however, they are accepted where they appear valid.